OdinsPlasmaRifle/old.odinsplasmarifle.github.io/about.md

 ### About me

-I am currently based in Cape Town where I work as web developer at <a href="http://limabean.agency">Limabean</a>.
+I am currently based in Cape Town where I work as web developer at [Limabean](http://limabean.agency).
 Most of my work is in PHP (LAMP), jQuery and HTML5 but I have a keen interest in broadening my skillset and as such have worked with Java and Python as well.
 Although I'm a fairly competent front end developer my interests are more focused on back end and server residing code.

 In my free time I play around with Linux, read books and/or comics, and attempt to draw or paint some halfway decent art.
 I also play PC games and regularly get frustrated in a game of DotA 2.
 When I can, I like to go hiking in the rugged and varied mountains of Cape Town.
 On occasion you may also find me at the beach trying my best to surf.